“Survival and reproduction are in fact most definitely amoral.”

 …but I’m sure you’ve heard of that one.
 In any case, I think it’s pretty clearly that eating is absolutely a moral issue.
 Reproduction has already been partially covered in the last post, but I’ll try to cover that more later.

-1 thought on ““Survival and reproduction are in fact most definitely amoral.””
+One Reply to ““Survival and reproduction are in fact most definitely amoral.””

 1. This is an excellent post, and something I'm struggling with myself.
 I was lucky enough to stumble on a small family farm that raises 10 cows at a time, on pasture-only feed (grass or hay, depending on the season).
 I was stunned by the sheer hatred aimed at me by co-workers and others for my choice to eat meat as ethically as I could.
 There is so much pressure from corporations to be as ignorant as we can about wher eour food comes from.